cohitai/BLZ-2/README.md

 B. Docker Build.

-C. Launching commands: python main.py -M 500 20 10 4 -A 30 OR Python main.py -A 30
+C. Launching commands: python main.py -M 500 10 20 4 -A <number of days> OR Python main.py -A <number of days>

    parameters: